gael-close/quarto-tech-memo/README.md

 ## Details

-* The template is based on: https://github.com/kazuyanagimoto/quarto-academic-typst.
+* The memo template is based on: https://github.com/kazuyanagimoto/quarto-academic-typst.
 * The margin notes are formatted by the [marginalia](https://typst.app/universe/package/marginalia/) package.
 * In markdown, margin notes are should created with the `.aside` class: see https://quarto.org/docs/authoring/article-layout.html#asides.
   Note that this should be inline with the surrounding pargaraph (like a footnote).
 * Margin notes don't make sense in 2-column style.
 They are still included inline in the main paragraph nevertheless.
+* The slides template is taken from https://typst.app/universe/package/touying-quarto-clean/.
 * Custom Lua filters are included for various tweaks.

 ## Development

-Run a test suite with [Invoke](https://www.pyinvoke.org/), formatting the memo in all variants.
+Run a test suite with [Invoke](https://www.pyinvoke.org/).
+This will format the example memo in all variants

 ```bash
 invoke test (--gh)
 ```

-The --gh flag uses the GitHub repo instead of a local copy of the extension.
+The `--gh` flag uses the GitHub repo instead of a local copy of the extension.

 ### Lua filters